minprog/adventure/more/index.md

 		2: <room.Room object at 0x7f325cbc4fd0>
 	}

-Finally, below that code, add a few assertions you know to be true:
+Finally, below that code, add a few assertions you know to be *always* true:

     assert 1 in self.rooms
     assert self.rooms[1].name == "Outside building"

+(We know this is *always* true in the sense that all three data files that we provide conform to these assertions.)

 You can then run `adventure.py` and make sure none of the assertions fail.
-(You should later remove any assertions that depend on particular descriptions, because your program may be used using a different data file!)
+(You should probably at some point remove any assertions that depend on particular descriptions, because your program may be used using a different data file!)

 ### Phase 2: making connections